hectormr206/react-base/README.md

-# Point of sale ⚛️
+# React Base ⚛️

-Point of sale for the shops using Webpack, Babel, GraphQL, React Hooks, React Router, SEO, PWAs and Vercel.
+Base on React to create a new project with all necessary and optimized settings using Webpack, Babel, GraphQL, React Hooks, React Router, SEO, PWAs.

 🟢 **Live Frontend:**